SludgeVohaul/audiotools/README_flac2m4a.md

 Error handling is rather rare...

 ### Limitations
+Encoding of gapless songs results in a gap.
+It seems to be not possible with `ffmpeg` and the `libfdk_aac` AAC library (as I have not found a way to create the `iTunSMPB` tag).

 Function `logRun()` (used for logging the executed commands) will not log redirects (or pipes).